textpattern/textpattern/sites/README.txt

 This directory may be used to create multiple Textpattern-based sites from a single installation of Textpattern.
-With a multi-site setup, you may host multiple Textpattern sites while having only a single copy of the Textpattern core code to maintain and update.
+With a multi-site setup, you may host multiple sites while having only a single copy of the Textpattern core code to maintain and update.

-In a fresh installation, the sites directory will contain a single subdirectory named site1.
+In a fresh installation, the sites directory will contain a single subdirectory named 'site1'.
 You may rename the site1 directory to whatever you like.
 For example:

     subdomain.example.com